Displays the about box.

 Default key mapping: F8

-See also: recordMacro
+See also: startMacro, endMacro, recordMacro

 Pops the last position off the marker stack and jumps to that location.